 Secondary-teaching Certification: Physics majors desiring secondary-teaching certification should also consult with the School of Education.
-Program is certified by the State of Michigan.
+BIOL165 is required in addition to all other cognates.
+Program is certified by the Michigan Department of Education.
+Accreditation by the National Science Teachers Association is pending.